Back to all posts

 Poor communication early on often signals how they’ll handle issues that may arise during the project.
 A professional plumber will keep you informed, respect your property, and be transparent about their work and adherence to local laws.
 You need a partner who is reliable and easy to work with, not someone you have to chase down for updates.
 Explore our comprehensive plumbing solutions to see what a professional and customer-focused approach looks like.

-Prepare for Your New Construction Plumbing Project
+How to Prepare for Your New Plumbing Project

 Before the first pipe is laid, a little preparation on your end can make a huge difference.
 Getting organized helps the entire project run smoothly, prevents costly changes down the line, and ensures your new home’s plumbing system is exactly what you need.
 By thinking through your layout, understanding the rules, and setting a clear budget, you can work more effectively with your plumber and builder to create a system that serves your family for years to come.

-Plan Your Plumbing Layout and Fixtures
+Start by Planning Your Layout and Fixtures

 Your home’s plumbing layout is its circulatory system, and it’s much easier to design it on paper than to move it later.
 Think about your daily routines.
 Where will the kitchen, bathrooms, and laundry room be located?
 Consider future needs, too, like adding a basement bathroom or an outdoor spigot.
 Your plumber will work with architects and builders to plan the network of pipes that brings fresh water in and takes wastewater out.
 Choosing your fixtures, from the kitchen sink to the toilets, ahead of time is also a great idea, as their specifications can influence the initial plumbing setup.

-Understand Permit and Inspection Rules
+Know the Local Permit and Inspection Rules

 New construction plumbing is subject to strict local building codes to ensure safety and functionality.
 This means your project will require permits before work begins and will need to pass several inspections at different stages.
 While this might sound intimidating, a professional plumber will handle the entire permitting process for you.
 This is one of the biggest advantages of hiring an experienced, licensed contractor.
 They know the specific requirements in Metro Detroit, from proper pipe venting to installing essential safety devices like backflow preventers, ensuring everything is done correctly and legally from the start.